Syndicate (2012 video game): Critical reception

 Reviewers praised the game's graphical quality.
 Gerstmann said the use of lighting added a unique style to the game.
 He also liked the depiction of the two major areas of the game, and the game's sounds, which he said suited the tone of the game.
 Alexandra Hall from GamesRadar said "Starbreeze really coaxed some beautiful sights out of aging hardware".
 She added that some players may not be pleased with the game's bloom effects.
 David Houghton of the same publication said the game is "a decent shooter" but that its lightbloom effects were "nonsensically over-the-top".
 Peter Eykemans from IGN echoed similar thoughts, declaring that the motion bloom and blinding light a problem.
 However, he admitted that the game "constantly looks great", and that its simple design has made the game to look very polished.

 The four-player, co-operative, multiplayer mode received acclaim.
 Gaston said it was a "watered down version of Left 4 Dead", but it was nonetheless a fun and pleasant experience for most players.
 De Matos said the game had encouraged players to work together to defeat enemies and to plan before attacking, which he said had turned the mode to a "gratifying" experience.
 He criticized the game's difficulty, which he said does not scale well, and the scripted enemies, which made the game less dynamic.
 Whitehead highly recommended the co-operative mode, which he thought should have been the game's main focus.
 He added that it provided more freedom to the players than the campaign.

 Critics had mixed feelings about the game.
 Gerstmann said he had an "outstanding time" with it, and that it had offered an excellent twist to the genre.
 De Matos said it had successfully branched out the franchise to a new direction, even though it may not be what players of the original Syndicate would expect.
 However, he said the spirit of the franchise is still maintained and preserved.
 Gaston said Starbreeze was not able to capture the franchise's vision and that the game was not well-executed overall.
 Whitehead described the game as "fun", even though he thought Syndicate was a forgettable experience that will live under the shadow of rival shooters.

 Syndicate Wars producer and lead programmer Mike Diskett criticized the game stating that it was "nothing like the original games."
 This encouraged him to make a spiritual successor to Syndicate Wars called Satellite Reign, which was a Kickstarter success.

+Despite the mixed response, the Academy of Interactive Arts & Sciences nominated Syndicate for "Outstanding Achievement in Sound Design" during the 16th Annual D.I.C.E.
+Awards.